-During the winter trip, the EWB team got to know the community members and visited each house to get an accurate understanding of the community’s water needs.
-Currently, La Rinconda relies on a natural spring that flows through a pipeline that is subject to cracking because of its shallow position in the soil.
-The pipeline does not reach all 87 homes and water is often contaminated because of pollution from the livestock.
-Some homes have dug wells in their yards as their source of water.
+Most of the residents rely on natural spring water that flows through a pipe that is subject to cracking because of its shallow burial.
+In addition, the pipeline doesn’t reach all 87 homes.
+Some homes have wells.
+The water is often polluted by livestock manure, however.
 Illnesses have been attributed to the lack of clean water in the community.

-Cal Poly EWB has been working with local community leaders and a NGO (non-governmental organization) specializing in water-related issues to create the water process system since EWB officially became a partner in October 2017.
-Over 30 Cal Poly students from almost every type of engineering major have been working together to design the water process system.
-The final design will take about 6 months to complete and will be approved by a Professional Engineer.
+Cal Poly EWB has been working with local community leaders and a non-governmental organization since October 2017.
+More than 30 Cal Poly students have been working together to design the water process system.
+The final design will take about six months to complete and will be approved by a professional engineer.

-The water distribution and purification system will provide clean water for all 87 homes in La Rinconada and will completely cut off the old water source.
-They are planning on drilling the well in Spring 2018 and hope to be done with the entire pipeline distribution system by Summer 2019.
+The water distribution and purification system will provide clean water for all 87 homes and will completely cut off the old water source.
+The students plan to drill the well in spring 2018 and hope to be done with the entire pipeline distribution system by summer 2019.